- Do you blog full-time?

 How can I save your recipe to Pinterest?

-In every recipe post, at the top of the recipe box is a gold-colored rectangle that says “CLICK HERE TO PIN THIS RECIPE.” if you click on it, a window will pop up and you can select a board on Pinterest to save the recipe to.
+In every recipe post, there is a recipe box where the ingredients and instructions are located.
+At the top of the box, underneath the photo and title, there are 2 buttons: Print and Pin.
+By clicking on the Pin button, a window will pop up and you can select a board on Pinterest to save the recipe to.
 Make sure you are logged onto Pinterest.

 How do you come up with your recipe ideas?